 Cummins introduced the 6BT in 1984, and they designed it for use in agricultural equipment.
 In 1989 Dodge teamed up with Cummins to offer the 5.9L Cummins in their heavy-duty pickup trucks.

 The Cummins-powered Ram quickly became a popular alternative to the large gasoline engines typically found in heavy-duty pickups.
 Ever since then, diesel pickup trucks have grown into a massive market in the US.

-Diesels are far better for heavy towing than gasoline engines, which is part of the reason for their massive success in the US truck market.
+Diesel engines are far better for heavy towing than gasoline engines, which is part of the reason for their enormous success in the US truck market.

 6BT Cummins: Engine Basics

 The 6BT Cummins is a 5.9L inline-6, with an OHV design and 12 valves; Another name for the 6BT is “12-Valve.”
 The architect of the 6BT is roughly similar to the AMC inline-6 of the time.